Berghuis v. Thompkins: Legal views and responses

-Kent Scheidegger, legal director of the Criminal Justice Legal Foundation, stated that the court had recognized the "practical realities that the police face in dealing with suspects" and placed reasonable limits on "an artificial rule that is not really in the Constitution".
-The statement concluded that "[t]he rule that really is in the Constitution, that no person may be compelled to be a witness against himself, is not changed by today's decision".
+Kent Scheidegger, legal director of the Criminal Justice Legal Foundation, stated that the Berghuis decision was an acknowledgement of practical realities during interactions between police and suspects.
+He praised the court for placing limits on Miranda's "artificial rule that is not really in the Constitution."
+He did not interpret the decision as damaging to the right against self-incrimination.

-Emily Berman, counsel at the Brennan Center for Justice at the NYU School of Law commented that "[Berghuis]' potential consequences are as predictable as night following day: Police will interrogate criminal suspects who do not explicitly invoke their rights—often, those will be suspects who are unsophisticated, poorly educated or mentally ill—for hours on end.
+Emily Berman, counsel at the Brennan Center for Justice at the NYU School of Law predicted that "Police will interrogate criminal suspects who do not explicitly invoke their rights—often, those will be suspects who are unsophisticated, poorly educated or mentally ill—for hours on end.
 This will lead, just as inevitably, to more coerced—and therefore unreliable—confessions... the very phenomenon that Miranda aimed to eliminate."
-She noted the attorney general's comment that Miranda warnings had not deterred terrorism suspects such as Umar Farouk Abdulmutallab and Faisal Shahzad from talking and providing "valuable intelligence".
-The positive observation was a reflection upon attempts by Congress to amend Miranda legislatively, that the decision "sends a strong signal" that "the Supreme Court is not shy about curtailing Miranda protections, even without prodding from Congress".
-She concluded that "[w]hile it might look with hostility on congressional attempts to rein in the scope of the Miranda rule, the Supreme Court itself is willing to interpret narrowly the protections that Miranda affords criminal defendants.
-And it is willing to reach relatively far to do so."
+She noted the Attorney General's comment that Miranda warnings had not deterred terrorism suspects such as Umar Farouk Abdulmutallab and Faisal Shahzad from talking and providing "valuable intelligence".
+She was reflecting upon attempts by Congress to amend Miranda legislatively, which the Supreme Court had previously opposed.
+She concluded that, although the Supreme Court would not tolerate legislative change to Miranda, the Supreme Court itself was overly willing to narrow the rule itself.

-Other legal responses included Stanford University law professor Robert Weisberg, who stated that "this decision authorizes lower courts to construe ambiguous situations in favor of police and prosecutors", and University of Michigan law professor Richard Friedman who concluded, "[t]his decision means that police can keep shooting questions at a suspect who refuses to talk as long as they want in hopes that the person will crack and give them some information...
-It's a little bit less restraint that the officers have to show."

-At least one scholar has argued that Thompkins effectively gutted Miranda.
-In The Right to Remain Silent, Charles Weisselberg argues that "the majority in Thompkins rejected the fundamental underpinnings of Miranda v.
-Arizona's prophylactic rule and established a new one that fails to protect the rights of suspects." and that "But in Thompkins, neither Michigan nor the Solicitor General were able to cite any decision in which a court found that a suspect had given an implied waiver after lengthy questioning.
-Thompkins persevered for almost three hours before succumbing to his interrogators.
-In finding a waiver on these facts, Thompkins gives us an implied waiver doctrine on steroids."
+Other legal responses included Stanford University law professor Robert Weisberg, who stated that "this decision authorizes lower courts to construe ambiguous situations in favor of police and prosecutors," and University of Michigan law professor Richard Friedman, who concluded, "This decision means that police can keep shooting questions at a suspect who refuses to talk as long as they want in hopes that the person will crack and give them some information."
+Steven Shapiro, legal director of the ACLU, stated on similar lines that Berghuis "seriously undermines" Miranda, in which the court had "recognized that a suspect in police custody can be worn down by prolonged questioning and other interrogation tactics".
+Charles Weisselberg, a professor at Berkeley Law School, argued that Berghuis effectively gutted Miranda, saying "the majority in [Berghuis] rejected the fundamental underpinnings of Miranda v.
+Arizona's prophylactic rule and established a new one that fails to protect the rights of suspects."
+He further observed that neither Michigan nor the Solicitor General cited any previous example of a court agreeing that a suspect had given an implied waiver after being questioned for over three hours.
+He concluded that Berghuis was "an implied waiver doctrine on steroids."